Welcome to Australian Gas

 Since its beginnings in the late 1970s, the Australian gas industry has become one of the world’s major producers and exporters of gas.
 Gas is estimated to represent 23 per cent of world energy supplies anticipated to grow to 29 per cent by 2020.

-Australia is the third largest Liquid Natural Gas (LNG) producer in the Asia-Pacific region and the fifth largest liquid natural gas producer in the world, exporting 15.2 million tonnes in 2006-07 with a value of around $5.2 billion and is on the verge of becoming the world's largest exporter (2016).
+Australia was the third largest Liquid Natural Gas (LNG) producer in the Asia-Pacific region and the fifth largest liquid natural gas producer in the world, exporting 15.2 million tonnes in 2006-07 with a value of around $5.2 billion and is on the verge of becoming the world's largest exporter (2016*).
 (Gas resources by country)